LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_MagmaDense.rst

       the input matrix and vector to determine the linear system size and to assess compatibility with the solver.

-.. c:function:: int SUNLinSol_MagmaDense_SetAsync(SUNLinearSolver LS, sunbooleantype onoff)
+.. c:function:: SUNErrCode SUNLinSol_MagmaDense_SetAsync(SUNLinearSolver LS, sunbooleantype onoff)

    This function can be used to toggle the linear solver between asynchronous and synchronous modes.
 In asynchronous mode (default), SUNLinearSolver